-Baltic Sea gas leaks were sabotage
+Baltic Sea gas leaks were sabotage fourth leak on the Nord

 By JAN M. OLSEN

 COPENHAGEN, Denmark (AP) - NATO said Thursday it would retaliate for any attacks on the critical infrastructure of its 30 member countries as it suggested that damage to two gas pipelines off Denmark and would-be member Sweden in international waters in the Baltic Sea is the result of sabotage.